Parse dataset path into group and dataset components

 # Step 7: Multiply original Q blocks by final Q blocks

-# This reconstructs the full Q matrix in blocks
+# This reconstructs the full Q matrix in block form

 tmp <- bdgetDatasetsList_hdf5(file, "Step4/splitted")